Natasha shaves her head for blood cancer after being diagnosed

 The cancer experience can be just as emotional as it is physical.
 A common practice for people undergoing chemotherapy is to shave their heads; an act that can hold different meanings to different people.
 For some, it’s a purely practical response to losing hair during treatment.
 For others, it can mean a whole lot more.

 For many, hair often symbolises beauty, health, and normalcy.
-When it starts to fall out, many patients experience a huge sense of loss.
-Deciding to shave it all off can be a way of reclaiming some kind of control.
+When it starts to fall out, many cancer patients experience a huge sense of loss.
+Deciding to shave it all off can be a way of reclaiming a degree of control.

 Redefining beauty